bratpeki/modern-milkytracker-guide/docs/config.md

 The `FULL` button sets the resolution to the screen size.

-Below those buttons, you can find a listview containing common resolutions, as well as "&lt;Custom&gt;"
+Below those buttons, you can find a listview containing common resolutions, as well as &lt;Custom&gt;".

 The radio buttons next to "Scale" define a multiplier of the resolution.
 For example, if you used a resolution like 1000x1000, and a scale multiplier of 2,